A great way to explore some of the best that Greece has to offer

 Hydra- An artists' hideout and not a car to be seen on the whole island.
 One of my favorite stops where you can take a donkey ride to the top of the island for a spectacular view and photo opts, later join the nightly sunset party at “Hydronetta” on the side of the cliffs, listen to classical music, sip a cocktail and applaud the sun making it's daily dip into the sea!
 Hydra is a great “2 day” island if we want to spend some more time soaking up the beauty and culture.

-Methana- There is a spa today with Thermal baths that have been known from acient times where you can get a massage.
-Hike on an extinct volcano.
-Have dinner at an Taverna in the hills where they make wine from their own grapes and olive oil from their trees.
+Methana- Here today is a spa with thermal baths that have been known since acient times.
+Here you can get a massage, hike on an extinct volcano, and have dinner at a Taverna in the hills where they make wine from their own grapes and olive oil from the fruit of their own olive trees.

-Epidavoros - On the Peloponnese peninsula this charming town is near one of the best preserved of all ancient Greek theatres, close to the ruins of a city in 7’ of clear water where you can snorkel and home to an active fishing community.
-The fresh fish at the Posiden Taverna is amazing.
+Epidavoros- Located on the Peloponnese peninsula, this charming town is near one of the best preserved of all ancient Greek theatres, close to the ruins of a city in 7’ of clear water where you can snorkel, and home to an active fishing community.
+The fresh fish at the Posiden Taverna is truly amazing.

-Agenia- The island of pistachios and octopus with a well protected anchorage.
+Agenia- The island of pistachios and octopus offers us a well protected anchorage.
 Hire a scooter or taxi and ride over to Agia Marina harbor for lunch and a hike up to the Temple of Aphaia, one of the finest Doric Temples remaining in all of the Greek Isles.

 Heading Back- We can leave early morning for a beautiful deserted island for swimming and sunning before sailing back to Alimos Marina in Athens.
 Alternatively we can choose to spend the morning doing some sight seeing before sailing back to Athens for a late afternoon arrival.

-We are happy to have you join us anytime next summer but we like September the best.
-The weather is great.
+Why do we like September the best?
+Well, the weather is great!
 It is still warm (80’s) but not hot like the middle of summer.
 The Meltemi winds have settled down making sailing more comfortable.
 It is less crowded than the peak European summer vacation months of July and August.
 The water is still great for swimming or snorkeling.